samsuh/2025-learnings/README.md

 ## April 2025
 Objective for April: Hackathon, finish 'back to basics' for javascript. implement something using n8n.
 Maybe go for coinfind first iteration before starting docker stuff to go for botlib stuff.

+Trend observations in April:
+- "work" as a commodity
+- decision-making and resource allocation as a value proposition; resource-enabled DAOs?